 Dear Puzzled and Depressed,

-Coming forward with your suffering is commendable, and is the first step towards counteracting your depression.
+Coming forward with your suffering is commendable, and it is the first step towards counteracting your depression.
 Depression has a variety of causes and triggers, making it hard to pinpoint the reasons you're feeling down.
 Now that you've identified your need for help, you can move forward in seeking changes in your life that may help lift this burden.

 Depression can happen for a number of reasons — even with professional treatment many people are not able to determine exactly why they are depressed.
 Fortunately, depression is treatable, even if the causes are not entirely understood.
 Popular theory suggests that depression is caused by a combination of genetic disposition, biochemical imbalance, as well as environmental and social factors.
 Some types of depression tend to run in families, suggesting a genetic link, but depression can strike even in the absence of a family history.
 Brain imaging of depression sufferers indicate that depression is an illness stemming from differences in brain chemistry, which may or may not be exacerbated by outside environmental and other psychological factors.